judooochp/Moody.xlsm/README.md

 Handle Customer Requirements/OOT conditions

 Large plates with large elevations: second Canvas numbers run over each other, especially on horizontal lines.
 Fix it.

+Make extensible to plates that are not standard sizes using the GGG-P-463C formula.
 _______________________________________________________________________________________________

 System Requirements: